My Employer Did Not Report My Injury - What Next?

 Compensation for an injury sustained at work is subject to the statute of limitation of a workers’ compensation claim in the state that the injury occurred.
 Some states place the statute of limitation on a workers’ compensation claim at two years, and others may be more.

 The compensation you are awarded by the insurance company at the end of the claim is dependent on the type of injury sustained.
 Different types of injuries can be sustained at work.
-Injuries can be as minor as a paper cut or a head bump but can also be on a much larger scale like amputation, hearing loss, eye damage, slip and fall, etc.
+Injuries can be as minor as a paper cut or a head bump but can also be on a much larger scale like amputation, hearing loss, eye damage, and others.

 The most common types of compensation are: